-The chart which appears below sets forth the percentage change, on an annual basis, in the cumulative total return of the Bank's common stock since December 31, 1992 through December 31, 1997 (the last trading day of fiscal 1997).
-For comparative purposes, changes in the cumulative total return on two indices of publicly traded stocks (the "Indices") are also set forth on the chart.
+The chart which appears below sets forth the percentage change, on an annual basis, in the cumulative total return of the Bank's common stock since December 31, 1993 through December 31, 1998 (the last trading day of fiscal 1998).
+For comparative purposes, changes in the cumulative total return on three indices of publicly traded stocks (the "Indices") are also set forth on the chart.

 The Nasdaq Total Return Index reflects the total return of a group of stocks in a cross section of industries.
 Many of these stocks have substantially larger market capitalizations than the Bank.
-The second Index, SNL NE Thrift Index, tracks a peer group which consists of all publicly traded thrift institutions located in New England.
+The second Index, SNL <\$250M Thrift Index, tracks a peer group of publicly traded thrift institutions having total assets of \$250 million or less.
+The Bank formerly used the SNL NE Thrift Index also reflected on the chart, which was composed of all publicly traded thrift institutions located in New England.
+The Bank believes that, given the Bank's size, the SNL <\$250M Thrift Index is composed of institutions which are more similar to the Bank.
 SNL Securities is a research and publishing firm specializing in the collection and dissemination of data on the banking, thrift, and financial services industries.

-The chart begins with an equal base value of \$100 for the Bank's stock and for each of the Indices on December 31, 1992 and reflects year-end closing prices and dividends paid thereafter by the Bank and by the companies which comprise the Indices.
+The chart begins with an equal base value of \$100 for the Bank's stock and for each of the Indices on December 31, 1993 and reflects year-end closing prices and dividends paid thereafter by the Bank and by the companies which comprise the Indices.
 The chart assumes full reinvestment of such dividends.